Mokki78/semester-project-2/README.md

 <h1>Description</h1>

 <p><b>This is the result of my Semester Project 2 for FED year two at Noroff Vocational School.</b>
-The assignment we got was to design and develop an auction site using Noroff.dev api, Bootstrap 5 and vanilla Javascript.
+The assignment we got was to design and develop an auction site using Noroff.dev Api, Bootstrap 5, SCSS/SASS vanilla Javascript.
  Before developing we were tasked to make a design style, prototype and trello board and kalender to plan the project well ahead of starting the developing.

 The rules for the auctions site is to make a site where the user can enter and see auction listings and search them without having a registered profile witn the site, but to enable bidding on any auctions or make your own, you have to register.
 To register you have to have a valid Noroff student or staff email.

 When registered you get a 1000 credit for bidding on listings, and you are supposed to be able to add/change avatar image for your profile and see your current credit.
-Your are also supposed to be able to make a post/auction yourself and see the bids of other listings.</p>
+Your are also supposed to be able to make a post/auction yourself and see the bids of other listings.

+I have managed so far to make it possible to search(the mobile search has a bug) and you can register and login to your account and see your username, avatar and credit.

+You can also see all listings and listings one by one.</p>

 <h2>Getting started</h2>

 <h3>Contributing</h3>

 <p>Here are links to the prototype and design that you can see what the goal is for the site.
+If you inspect the prototype you will notice that I have evolved my design some in the process.
 </p>

   <li>https://xd.adobe.com/view/116f14e2-8d3f-4fde-bf00-73176ec8e3d1-443c/</li>